maliput/delphyne_gui/README.md

 # Running

 Two different things are hosted in the delphyne repository right now; the bridge and the visualizer.
-The bridge is a bi-directional LCM-to-ignition-transport to take messages from/to Drake and translate them to/from ignition-transport messagesthat Delphyne understands.
+The bridge is a bi-directional LCM-to-ignition-transport to take messages from/to Drake and translate them to/from ignition-transport messages that Delphyne understands.
 The visualizer is a new front-end visualizer for the drake simulator.

 ## Running the mock demo